stleerh/blog2/announcing.md

 parked at various locations.
 If you focus on a single vehicle, you can even track its starting point and its final destination.

-With the release of OpenShift 4.12, we are introducing a new feature called Network Observability.
+With the release of OpenShift 4.12, Red Hat is introducing a new feature called Network Observability.
 Like this airplane view, you will be able to visualize the moving traffic.
 Instead of vehicles, it is the data that's moving in your Kubernetes cluster.
 Prior to 4.12, you could only see snapshots of this